whyzaac/AI-Planner/README.md

 # My Planner App 👋

-This is a personal project to get used to React Native Expo and using Appwrite Backend Service.
+This is a personal project to get used to React Native Expo and Appwrite Backend Service.

 ## Get started